 There is a way to consistently beat the average investor, but most people will not follow it.

-Please note that I said “the average investor”, not the market.
 Incredibly, investing in market Indexes can lead to better returns than that achieved by the average investor, amateur or professional. so why don’t more investors use indexing?
-Because apparently just achieving market returns is not good enough, because it is too boring, because the lure of promises that will result in market beating performance is too hard to resist?
-Whatever the reason, many investors prefer an approach which is less tax-efficient, incurs more transaction costs, and delivers lower returns.
-For me, boring tax efficient, returns that keep up with the market are just fine!
+Because apparently just achieving market returns is not good enough, because it is too boring, because the lure of promises that will result in market beating performance is too hard to resist?Investing in market Indexes can lead to better returns than that achieved by the average investor, amateur or professional.
+Please Click To Tweet

 Would love to hear about your investment experience and lessons learned!